aluxnimm/outlookcaldavsynchronizer/README.md

 		- **Outlook -> Server (Merge):** synchronizes everything from Outlook to the server but don't change events created in on the server
 		- **Outlook <- Server (Merge):** synchronizes everything from the server to Outlook but don't change events created in Outlook
 		- **Outlook <-> Server (Two-Way):** Two-Way synchronization between Outlook and the server with one of the following conflict resolution
-	- Conflict resolution (only used in Two-Way synchronization mode)
+	- Conflict resolution (only used in Two-Way synchronization mode and only available in *advanced settings*)
 		- **Outlook Wins:** If an event is modified in Outlook and in the server since last snyc, use the Outlook version.
 If an event is modified in Outlook and deleted in the server since last snyc, also use the Outlook version.
 If an event is deleted in Outlook and modified in the server, also delete it in the server.
 		- **Server Wins:** If an event is modified in Outlook and in the server since last snyc, use the server version.
 If an event is modified in Outlook and deleted in the server since last snyc, also delete it in Outlook.
 If an event is deleted in Outlook and modified in the server, recreate it in Outlook.
 		- **Automatic:** If event is modified in Outlook and in the server since last snyc, use the last recent modified version.
 If an event is modified in Outlook and deleted in the server since last snyc, delete it also in Outlook.
 If an event is deleted in Outlook and modified in the server, also delete it in the server
 	- **Synchronization interval (minutes):** Choose the interval for synchronization in minutes, if 'Manual only' is choosen, there is no automatic sync but you can use the 'Synchronize now' menu item.
 	- **Perform synchronization in chunks** and
-	- **Chunk size** perform CalDAV/CardDAV sync in chunks with configurable chunk size to avoid OutOfMemoryEceptions, disabled by default and should only be enabled for huge resources and low memory.
+	- **Chunk size** perform CalDAV/CardDAV sync in chunks with configurable chunk size to avoid OutOfMemoryEceptions, disabled by default and should only be enabled for huge resources and low memory. *(only in advanced settings)*
 	- **Use time range filter** and
 	- **Synchronization timespan past (days)** and
-	- **Synchronization timespan future (days)** For performance reasons it is useful to sync only a given timespan of a big calendar, especially past events are normally not necessary to sync after a given timespan.
+	- **Synchronization timespan future (days)** *(only in advanced settings)* For performance reasons it is useful to sync only a given timespan of a big calendar, especially past events are normally not necessary to sync after a given timespan.
 But be aware that Outlook and Google and some other CalDAV servers calculate the intersection with the time-range differently for recurring events which can cause doubled or deleted events, so it is recommended to select a time-range which is larger than the largest interval of your recurring events (e.g. 1 year for birthdays).

-- **Clear cache** delete the sync cache and start a new initial sync with the next sync run.
 - **Is active checkbox in the tree view** If deactivated, current profile is not synced anymore without the need to delete the profile.

-If you expand the tree view of the profile you can configure network and proxy options and mapping configuration options.
+If you expand the tree view of the profile you can configure network and proxy options and mapping configuration options. *(only in advanced settings)*

 - **Network and proxy options**: Here you can configure advanced network options and proxy settings.
 	- **Close connection after each request** Don't use KeepAlive for servers which don't support it.